-Inevitable architecture: Complexity gives way to simplicity and flexibility Tech Trends 2017
+Inevitable architecture: Complexity gives way to simplicity and flexibility has been added to your bookmarks.

 How is your IT systems architecture holding up?
 CIOs are struggling with the challenge of keeping systems current while incorporating cloud, mobile, analytics, and other disruptive technologies.
 The path to modernization begins with automating routine tasks and revitalizing your technology stack.

 In some companies, systems architecture is older than the freshman tech talent maintaining it.
 Sure, this legacy IT footprint may seem stable on a day-to-day basis.
 But in an era of rapid-fire innovation with cloud, mobile, analytics, and other forces implemented on the edge of the business fueling disruption and new opportunities, architectural maturity is becoming a persistent challenge—one directly linked to business problems.1 Heavy customization, complexity, security vulnerabilities, inadequate scalability, and technical debt throughout the IT environment have, directly or indirectly, begun to impact the bottom line.
 In Deloitte’s 2016 Global CIO Survey, 46 percent of 1,200 IT executives surveyed identified “simplifying IT infrastructure” as a top business priority.
 Likewise, almost a quarter deemed the performance, reliability, and functionality of their legacy systems “insufficient.”2

 Previous editions of Tech Trends have examined strategies that CIOs are deploying to modernize and revitalize their legacy core systems, not only to extract more value from them but to make the entire IT footprint more agile, intuitive, and responsive.
 Likewise, Tech Trends has tracked IT’s increasingly warm embrace of automation and the autonomic platforms that seamlessly move workloads among traditional on-premises stacks, private cloud platforms, and public cloud services.